|

 Directory under Shopkeepers & Dealers in Groceries and Sundries, and in the 1851

-Census of Brecon, he is described as a "carrier".
+Census of Brecon, he is described as a "currier".

 This photograph has been dated between 1884-1891, and was taken by a Brecon